Sandia National Laboratories

 The goal of the safety analysis is to determine a quantitative estimate of radiological risk for use by decision makers.
 The risk analysis also provides information to mission designers on areas where nuclear safety could be improved, such as making modifications to the launch vehicle, space vehicle, or mission architecture.
 Such changes are best made early in the mission design to reduce budgetary or schedule impacts to the mission.

 Sandia researchers leveraged state of the art supercomputers to identify and quantify risks of the Multi-Mission Radioisotope Thermoelectric Generator (MMRTG) in the Perseverance rover launch.
 In the unlikely event of an accident, potential hazards from release of radioactive material from the MMRTG must be quantified and measured to ensure the safety of Earth’s environment and its people.
 Additionally, Sandia teamed with experts from other national labs, universities and government agencies to generate the Final Safety Analysis Report.
-The 1800-page report explained the details and rigorous processes the team used when making critical analyses.
+The report explained the details and rigorous processes the team used when making critical analyses.
 With Sandia’s commitment to excellence, the Mars launch of the Perseverance rover was vetted for safety and success.

 Sandia performs the phenomenological modeling of the accident scenarios using an extensive launch safety code suite that includes: